rails/rails/guides/source/association_basics.md

 ### `belongs_to` Association Reference

-The `belongs_to` association creates a one-to-one match with another model.
+The `belongs_to` association indicates either a one-to-one or one-to-many association with another model.
+For example, a football player may `belong_to` only one team, but a team may have many football players.
+Similarly, a football player may `belong_to` only one jersey, and the jersey may have only one football player.
 In database terms, this association says that this class contains the foreign key.
 If the other class contains the foreign key, then you should use `has_one` instead.

 #### Methods Added by `belongs_to`